woocommerce/woocommerce/plugins/woocommerce-admin/CONTRIBUTING.md

 ### Testing translations in development without language packs

 1. Requires `WP-CLI` version 2.1.0 or greater.
-1. Generate a translation file with `npm run i18n xx_YY` (Where xx_YY is your locale, like it_IT).
+1. Generate a translation file with `pnpm run i18n xx_YY` (Where xx_YY is your locale, like it_IT).
-1. Generate needed JSON files for JavaScript-based strings: `npm run i18n:json`.
+1. Generate needed JSON files for JavaScript-based strings: `pnpm run i18n:json`.
 1. Generate needed `woocommerce-admin-xx_YY.mo` file using your translation tool.
 1. Move `.mo` and `.json` files to `/wp-content/languages/plugins`.